 The Rise of Generative Design

 Generative design is an emerging field that uses algorithms and artificial intelligence to automatically generate design options based on specific constraints and objectives.
-For example, an architect could specify the desired volume of a rectangular pyramid-shaped structure and the software would generate various designs that meet those requirements, while also optimizing for factors like structural stability, material usage, and aesthetic appeal.
+As an example, an architect could specify the desired volume of a rectangular pyramid-shaped structure and the software would generate various designs that meet those requirements, while also optimizing for factors like structural stability, material usage, and aesthetic appeal.

 This technology has the potential to revolutionize the design process, allowing architects and engineers to explore a wider range of possibilities and create more innovative and efficient structures.